Updated On: Jan 21, 2025

 Possible reasons why you can’t keep your eyes open while driving:

-- You have some other issue with your eyes, like a burning sensation or itching in the eyes
+- You have some other issue with your eyes, like a burning sensation or itching.

 Why am I having panic attacks while driving?